MateeDevs/MateeStarter/README.md

 - Add dependency to `settings.gradle.kts`, `build.gradle.kts` of `:shared:core` and `.kmm()`
   in `KmmConfig` in `build-logic`
 - Add DI module to `Module` in `:shared:core`

+## Tests

+### Android

+There are UI tests prepared for all three screens in `android/app/androidTest`.
+You can take inspiration and write tests for own screens with prepared structure and extensions.

 ## Technologies